mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 So, let's start.
 We can grab existing definitions and instances of `Dec` data type and change them as necessary.
-The special case we want to support is about failed conversion from vectior of `ByteString`s to some particular type, let's capture this:
+The special case we want to support is about failed conversion from vector of `ByteString`s to some particular type, let's capture this:

 ```haskell